NwCoder21/Linux-Sandbox/Redirection and Piping/Redirection.md

 Here, instead of outputting the error to the terminal, the error is being sent to the errors-log.txt file.

-> Note: The reason why we may redirect errors is so to keep a log of them in a seperate file.
+> Note: The reason why we may redirect errors is so to keep a log of them in a separate file.

 ---